bdavidxyz/impatient-jekyll/README.md

  - A gulpfile.js has been added
  - In config.yml, node artifact have been excluded from jekyll build
+ - One line has been added to _layout/default.html in order to include the concatenated javascript.
  - A folder named "js" contains all javascript files you want.
  - One line has been added to _layout/default.html in order to include the concatenated javascript.